huangdijia/crewai-php/README.md

 Check out the `examples/` directory for more comprehensive examples:

 - `simple_crew.php` - Basic crew setup and execution
+- `parallel_crew.php` - Demonstrates parallel task execution
+- `flow.php` - Shows how to compose crews into a flow with a knowledge base
 - More examples coming soon!

 ## Roadmap